 In addition to using self-assessment tools, a well-developed strategy to address (and hopefully prevent) compassion fatigue and vicarious trauma and promote compassion satisfaction and vicarious resilience will include multiple modalities.
+Among the factors found to moderate or predict better professional quality of life and other outcomes in professionals providing care to trauma survivors, including those with COVID-19, were workplace and social support, the cultivation of resilience, practicing self-care, maintaining a positive attitude, and mindfulness [131; 137; 138; 139; 140].

-These have been written about extensively elsewhere and can include (among other strategies) any combination of continuing education, personal therapy, supervision, and peer support, including peer supervision groups [49; 104; 105].
+These factors have been written about extensively elsewhere and can include (among other strategies) any combination of continuing education, personal therapy, supervision, and peer support, including peer supervision groups [49; 104; 105].